Arpita-deb/Event-Database-Management/README.md

 **5. Table Valued Functions:**

-  * dbo.ufn_EventsByEventType(EventType) - A table-valued function (TVF) to return the number of attendees by event type (provided by the user).
+  * dbo.ufn_EventsByEventType(EventType) - A TVF to compute the total revenue from tickets across all events per event type

 **6. Created 3 Stored Procedures:**

-   * dbo.PartnersReport - To provide a list of partners who contributed to events over a certain budget threshold.
+   * dbo.PartnersReport - To provide a list of partners who contributed to events over a certain budget threshold
    * dbo.TopPerformingTickets - To automate the generation of reports on ticket sales performance (price, type, and sales per event)
    * dbo.BudgetPerformance - To track event budget performance (Estimated vs Actual) across all events efficiently